-The GFCI receptacles in the garage do not trip when a ground fault is introduced.
-This is caused by an improperly wired or defective GFCI.
-Repair or replacement of these GFCI;s is recommended.
+The GFCI receptacle in the upper hallway bathroom does not reset when a ground fault is introduced.
+This is caused by a redundant GFCI.
 The installation of just one GFCI outlet for protection of each circuit is recommended.

 HEATING SYSTEM